Pitts Samson: Replicas

 Steve Wolf built a third Samson replica as the "Samson Mite".
 The Samson Mite is a 75% scale version of the original Wolf Samson replica and was originally powered by a 150 hp Rotec R3600 engine driving a 86 in Whirl Wind propeller.
 The aircraft has a wing area of 110 sqft and features ailerons on the bottom wings.
-The Samson Mite was debuted during the 2017 Sun 'n Fun airshow, and as of October 2018 the original Rotec engine was replaced with a 168 hp Verner Motor unit.
+The Samson Mite was debuted during the 2017 Sun 'n Fun airshow, and by October 2018 the original Rotec engine had been replaced with a 168 hp Verner Motor unit.

 B & R Aviation began construction of a Samson replica for Pip Borrman in 2000.
 This replica was of a modernized design, featuring metal and carbon fiber construction, the airfoil of a Beechcraft Model 17 Staggerwing, and the control surfaces of a Pitts Model 11 "Super Stinker".
 It was powered by a fuel injected R-985 Wasp Junior which drove a MT propeller.
 The aircraft, registered VH-EAB, was completed in 2008.
 At approximately 14:30 on February 25, 2009, Borrman's Samson suffered an engine failure and crashed while practicing for the following month's Australian International Airshow, destroying the aircraft and killing Borrman.